ctfs/write-ups-2015/hackover-ctf-2015/reversing/goto/README.md

 ![](./cond.png)

 We see that the node `0x4006e5` is a conditonal branch that is preceded by several loop nodes.
-Lets set a breakpoint at this node ind `gdb-peda`:
+Lets set a breakpoint at this node in `gdb-peda`:

 ![](./peda.png)